Zucchini Spaghetti (also known as zoodles) is a super delicious way to prepare zucchini. Plus, it’s ready in minutes!

 - Cut off both ends from the zucchini squash and discard.

-- Cut the zucchini into ¼-inch thick strands using a mandoline or by hand as follows: Cut the zucchini in half lengthwise.
-Place the squash cut side down.
-Using a sharp knife, make long thin strips from one side to the other.
-Then stack these strips horizontally and cut long think strands from the flat strips.
+- Cut the zucchini into ¼-inch thick strands using a spiralizer, a mandoline, or with a knife as follows: Cut the ends of the zucchini off, then cut it in half lengthwise.
+Place the squash cut-side down.
+Using a sharp knife, make long thin strips from one end to the other.
+Then stack these strips and cut long think strands from the flat strips.
 Aim for strands about ¼-inch thick.

 - To cook, in a large non-stick skillet, melt the butter on medium high heat.